Types of Accounts: Real, Personal & Nominal

 • Nominal Account

 A Real Account can also be called a general ledger account that relates to assets and liabilities other than people accounts.
 These accounts are accounts that don’t need to be closed at the end of the financial year because they are carried forward to the next year.
 A simple example of a real account is a bank account.
+There are different types of ledger accounts or real accounts.

 A personal account can be called a general ledger account that is connected to all persons or people like individuals, different firms, or associations.
 A creditor account is an example of a personal account.
-A nominal account is a general ledger account that keeps a record of all income and expenditure, gains and losses.
-A simple example of a nominal account is an interest account.

 For example – Manoj and Saroj Trading Co., Charitable Trusts, ABC Bank Ltd, X company Ltd., etc.